brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-2.md

 will effect their grade.
 Ultimately, students need to decide in advance how much effort they need to put into this based on which grade they are aiming for.

-Other goals concern software design specific issues such as applying design patterns, applying GRASP principles ....
+Other goals concern software design specific issues such as applying design patterns and applying GRASP principles.
 Some concern teamwork, and others concern modifying designs based on feedback received.

 As lots of rounds of feedback are provided already and students' submissions are not directly assessed, goals are, students' submissions are not considered most of the time when ticking of goals.